Manik028/Library-Management-System/README.md

 - 🖥️ IntelliJ IDEA / Eclipse / VS Code
 - 🎨 JavaFX SDK configured

+## 4. Database Setup

+- This project uses **SQLite**, a lightweight embedded database.
+- No separate installation is required.
+- The database file (`.db`) is automatically created or included in the project.

+> ✅ Make sure the database file path is correctly configured in your code.

 > ✅ No external database setup required (uses SQLite)

 ---